 How did it happen?

 It is important to know that self-awareness is a precursor to self-management.
 Without truly knowing and understanding yourself, you will be only hushing yourself and calling it self-management, and this can lead to much more conflicts.
 This may seem weird, but you can get to know yourself just as you would others.
 How?
 You should pay attention to how you feel and listen to your thoughts.
 That’s right!
-This means no judgement and no shushing yourself.
+This means no judgment and no shushing yourself.
 It can be hard at first, especially if you have been living in a controlling environment.
 It takes time to unlearn those behaviors, but it is not impossible.

 What you need to do to practice self-awareness is to ask two questions in every situation, even when there is no conflict or even a person around.
 From time to time, ask yourself: